fxpw/PHP-Lint-php8.3/README.md

-# GitHub Action for PHPLint
+# GitHub Action for PHP-Lint-php8.3

 GitHub Action implementation of the PHPLint Package provided by [@Overtrue/phplint](https://github.com/overtrue/phplint).